-We’ve been to a lot of Dinosaur Destinations in Utah, but there was one in St. George that we’d never visited.
+We’ve been to a lot of Dinosaur Destinations in Utah, but we always love stopping at the St. George Dinosaur Discovery Site at Johnson Farm.
 In 2000, some developers were clearing a property known as the Johnson Farm.
 A large slab of sandstone flipped over, and someone noticed a perfect imprint fossil of a dinosaur footprint.
 Upon closer examination, the rock also had other tracks and traces.
 Soon, Utah had a great new site for Dinosaur lovers: St. George Dinosaur Discovery Site at Johnson Farm.

 The Johnson Farm tracksite is so new that it is still becoming a museum.
 There is plenty to do there, and it is amazing, but we felt like if we went back in five years, the place would be entirely different.
 They had several displays, including a large portion of the museum floor still under construction.